iriszidon/ArgusScraper/README.md

 3. In the Pycharm terminal type 'pip install pymongo' to use the mongo API in your python file.
 4. In the Pycharm terminal type 'pip install selenium' to use the selenium functionality.
 5. In the Pycharm terminal type 'pip install docker' to use the docker functionality.
+6. In the Pycharm terminal type 'pip install flask' for the creation of the docker.

 ## Tests
 1. Open a python project and add the files from this repository